SymbioticEDA/riscv-formal/docs/rfvi.md

 RFVI Specification
 ------------------

 In the following specification the term `XLEN` refers to the width of an `x` register in bits, as described in the RISC-V ISA specification.
 The term `NRET` refers to the maximum number of instructions that the core under test can retire in one cycle.
 If more than one of the retired instruction writes the same register, the channel with the highest index contains the instruction that wins the conflict.
+The term `ILEN` refers to the maximum instruction width for the processor under test.

 The Interface consists only of output signals.
 Each signal is a concatenation of `NRET` values of constant width, effectively creating `NRET` channels.
 For simplicity, the following descriptions refer to one such channel.
 For example, we refer to `rvfi_valid` as a 1-bit signal, not a `NRET`-bits signal.

     output [NRET        - 1 : 0] rvfi_valid
     output [NRET *    8 - 1 : 0] rvfi_order
-    output [NRET *   32 - 1 : 0] rvfi_insn
+    output [NRET * ILEN - 1 : 0] rvfi_insn
     output [NRET        - 1 : 0] rvfi_trap
+    output [NRET        - 1 : 0] rvfi_halt
+    output [NRET        - 1 : 0] rvfi_intr

 When the core retires an instruction, it asserts the `rvfi_valid` signal and uses the signals described below to output the details of the retired instruction.
 The signals below are only valid during such a cycle and can be driven to arbitrary values in a cycle in which `rvfi_valid` is not asserted.